lovisdotio/workflow-magnify-upscale-video-comfyui-lovis/README.md

 - **Resolution**: Input videos around 360-480p tend to work best
 - **Frame Rate**: Maintain original frame rate for temporal consistency
 - **Batch Processing**: Process videos in batches if you have multiple files

+### ⚠️ Known Limitations

+- **Face Consistency**: Currently, the workflow may struggle with maintaining perfect facial consistency across frames, especially in close-up shots.
+This is an area for future improvement.
+- **Best Use Cases**: Works best with landscapes, abstract content, and wide shots.
+Portrait-focused videos may require additional refinement.

+Despite these limitations, we hope this workflow will be useful for your projects and we welcome community contributions to improve facial consistency handling!

 ## 📊 Examples